 A first simplification is to consider a unique way of exchanging information.
-A reactive system and its environment maintain permanent interactions by means A signal conveys two pieces of information: its presence status (a signal is either present or absent) and its values of a given type (e.g., TVC is an output signal, its value is an integer).
+A reactive system and its environment maintain permanent interactions by means of signals: the system receives input signals and emits output signals.

+A signal conveys two pieces of information: its presence status (a signal is either present or absent) and its values of a given type (e.g., TVC is an output signal, its value is an integer).